 She turned and smiled at Yan as several small children pulled at her arms.

-“Yan!
-You must come for some tea and cakes!” called Johan from his balcony.
+“Yan, you must come for some tea and cakes,” called Johan from his balcony.
 “I want to thank you for all your help yesterday.”

-“You get real tea, while I have tea parties sipping air from tiny wooden cups!” laughed Yvonne.
+“You get real tea, while I have make-believe tea parties sipping air from tiny wooden cups!” laughed Yvonne.

-Carlos smiled sarcastically.
-“I know exactly how today will go,” he said.
-“I’ll see a few solitary men trudging around, hands in pockets.
+Carlos smiled ruefully.
+“I know exactly how today will go.
+I’ll see a few solitary men trudging around, hands in pockets.
+Or there’ll be a small group huddled together complaining how they have been wronged and plotting ways to gain the upper hand.
 None of them will even look at me.”

 “Always grateful for the lift!” said Bull to Cedric as they soared over the terrain below them.

-“This will be no picnic,” said Bull.
+“This will certainly be no picnic,” said Bull.

 “I’ll be watching,” said Cedric in his deep resonant voice.

 Knowing that the giant seraph would be watching over them was a great comfort to Bull and Thomas.
 Jesus wouldn’t have asked them to suffer without providing them with a clear sign of his presence and ultimate authority.
 Cedric was a reminder that everything would be working towards the reconciliation of all things.